bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 }
 ```

-You can test the route creation by sending a `GET` request to [Get a Site's Routes](https://developer.bigcommerce.com/api-reference/store-management/sites/site-routes/index-site-routes) endpoint to retrieve the routes associated with your headless storefront's domain.
+To test the route creation, send a `GET` request to the [Get a Site's Routes](https://developer.bigcommerce.com/api-reference/store-management/sites/site-routes/index-site-routes) endpoint.
+The response will contain all of the routes associated with your headless storefront's domain.

-After you set up the `recover_abandoned_cart` site route, BigCommerce will use it to point shoppers to the abandoned cart page on your headless store.

 ## Cart recovery and custom checkout solutions

 To trigger this abandoned cart recovery experience, the cart must be associated with a channel ID and be aware of the shopper's email address.
-Headless storefronts using custom checkout solutions can to leverage BigCommerce's Customers and Carts APIs to initiate the abandoned cart recovery experience.
+Headless storefronts using custom checkout solutions can leverage BigCommerce's [Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3) and [Carts](https://developer.bigcommerce.com/api-reference/store-management/carts) APIs to initiate the abandoned cart recovery experience.

-The following example demonstrates how to create a cart and associate it to the headless storefront without going though BigCommerce's [Open Checkout](https://github.com/bigcommerce/checkout-js).
+The following example demonstrates how to create a cart and associate it to the headless storefront without initializing BigCommerce's [Open Checkout](https://github.com/bigcommerce/checkout-js).

 1. Link your headless storefront to your sales channel by sending a `POST` request to the `/sites` endpoint.